dkolyesnik/Sorcery-Core/README.md

-# Sorcery
+# Sorcery Core

-core

-Minimalistic component based engine.
+Component base engine, minimalistic core for the game framework Sorcery (will be added later)